cdalzell/Lahman/cran-comments.md

 All data files were compressed using the maximum known compression `tools::resaveRdaFiles(outdir, compress="xz", compression_level=9)`

-Added `LazyDataCompression: xz` to the DESCRPITION file, which should prevent this on CRAN
+Added `LazyDataCompression: xz` to the DESCRIPTION file, which should prevent this on CRAN

 ## Reverse dependencies